Happy Birthday to Me (1981 film): Critical response

-Modern
+Modern assessment

 AllMovie gave the film a mixed review, writing, "Happy Birthday to Me stands out from the slasher movie pack of the early '80s because it pushes all the genre's elements to absurd heights.
-The murders, plot twists and, especially, the last-minute revelations that are dished up in the final reel don't just deny credibility, they outright defy it".
+The murders, plot twists and, especially, the last-minute revelations that are dished up in the final reel don't just deny credibility, they outright defy it.”

+Critic John Kenneth Muir called it "a fine slasher film."

 In a 2022 retrospective assessment for Bloody Disgusting, Paul Lê described the film as "one of the strangest and best 80s slashers to come out of the decade."
-The same year, Tyler Doupe of Dread Central assessed the film, citing it as a "giallo masquerading as a slasher," noting its use of various plot twists, red herrings, and violent murders, which are common tropes in giallo films.
+The same year, Tyler Doupe of Dread Central assessed the film as a "giallo masquerading as a slasher," noting its use of various plot twists, red herrings, and violent murders, which are common tropes in giallo films.

 As of June 2023, Happy Birthday to Me holds a 29% rating on the review aggregator Rotten Tomatoes based on 14 reviews.
+On review aggregator Metacritic, the film has a weighted average score of 24 out of 100 based on 5 critics, indicating "generally unfavorable" reviews.